jezzsantos/saastack/docs/how-to-guides/230-async-workloads.md

 * Order in delivery is critical.
 The consumers of these subscription MUST receive events in precisely the same order they were produced, since the overall state of the system depends exactly on the state before the event was raised.

 * Since order is so critical, if a single message fails, it cannot be sidelined into a poison-queue/dead letter queue, otherwise the messages behind it are then handled next, and this results in out of order delivery.
 * Events that occur in this workload will be subscribed to by multiple consumers, who all need to receive the same events, in the same order.
-Hence the use of topics and subscriptions, as opposed to using FIFO queues and multiple-consumers.
+Hence, the use of topics and subscriptions, as opposed to using FIFO queues and multiple-consumers.
 When scaled-out, these consumers must still not compete.

 - Fault-tolerance is also critical, since many of the consumers participate in longer [sagas](https://learn.microsoft.com/en-us/azure/architecture/patterns/saga).
 Errors in delivery and completion of workloads is non-negotiable, as otherwise the state of the whole system would easily become corrupted.
 - These workloads operate reliably in "peek-lock" mode, to ensure guaranteed delivery (with timeouts), and also requires mitigation against duplication.